elastos/Elastos.Hive.DevDocs/manual/source/api.rst

      - string
      - no
      - The path where the output should be stored.
 Default: the endpoint current directory.
-   * - archive
-     - bool
-     - no
-     - Output a TAR archive.
-       Default: “false”.
-Required: no.
    * - compress
      - bool
      - no